-Liquidity risk has long been acknowledged as an important driver of financial fragility.
-Previous literature has traditionally focused on banks (starting with Diamond and Dybvig, 1982) and, more recently, mutual funds (Goldstein et al., 2017).
-Whereas the surrender options embedded in most life insurance contracts resemble withdrawal options of deposit contracts, life insurers differ from other financial institutions in many aspects, such as their regulation and offering of long-term guarantees (Koijen and Yogo, 2022a; Ellul et al., 2022).
-The significant size of life insurers and their pivotal role in fixed-income markets (Koijen and Yogo, 2022b) warrant a detailed understanding of their funding structure.
+The literature on liquidity risk of financial intermediaries has traditionally focused on banks (starting with Diamond and Dybvig, 1982) and, more recently, mutual funds (Goldstein et al., 2017).
+Whereas the surrender options embedded in most life insurance contracts resemble withdrawal options of deposit contracts, life insurers differ from other financial institutions in many aspects, such as their regulation and offering of long-term guarantees (Koijen and Yogo, 2022; Ellul et al., 2022).
+The significant size of life insurers and their pivotal role in fixed-income markets (Koijen and Yogo, 2023) warrant a detailed understanding of their funding structure.
 However, while a growing literature examines insurers' investment behavior (Becker and Ivashina, 2015; Girardi et al., 2021; Becker et al., 2022; Jansen, 2024) and funding structure (Chodorow-Reich et al., 2020; Foley-Fisher et al., 2020; Coppola, 2022; Knox and Sørensen, 2023), research on liquidity risk in life insurance is scarce.

-In theory, surrender options move toward the money when interest rates increase (Albizzati and Geman), [1994]; Chang and Schmeiser, [2022]).
-This mechanism gives rise to the interest rate hypothesis, namely that higher interest rates lead to higher surrender rates.
-Indeed, previous studies find a positive correlation between interest and surrender rates (Kuo et al., 2003; Eling and Kiesenbauer, 2014; Koijen et al., 2024).
-However, this estimated correlation may be confounded by unobserved economic conditions and by the impact of surrender-driven changes in insurers' investment behavior.
-We contribute to the literature by offering evidence for a causal impact of interest rates on surrender rates.
+In theory, surrender options move toward the money when interest rates increase (Albizzati and Geman, 1994; Chang and Schmeiser, 2022).
+Additionally, strategic complementarities in surrender options may result in "mass surrenders" in response to particularly severe interest rate hikes (Förstemann, 2021).
+We complement existing studies by quantifying the effects of gradually rising interest rates in an empirically calibrated, dynamic model of insurer cash flows and with surrenders driven by fundamentals.

+Consistent with life insurance convexity, prior studies document a positive correlation between interest and surrender rates (Kuo et al., 2003; Eling and Kiesenbauer, 2014; Koijen et al., 2024).
+However, these estimates may be confounded by omitted variables and by the impact of surrenders on insurers' investment behavior.
+We contribute to this literature by offering evidence for a causal impact of interest rates on surrender rates.

-&lt;sup>4Insurers may also profit from offering surrender options because of policyholders' behavioral biases (Nolte and Schneider, 2017; Gottlieb and Smetters, 2021).
+4Insurers may also profit from offering surrender options because of policyholders' behavioral biases (Nolte and Schneider, 2017; Gottlieb and Smetters, 2021).